sqwiggle/sqwiggle-ios-sdk/README.md

 Sqwiggle SDK for iOS
 ================

-Documentation coming soon.
-Code is a Work in Progress, but feel free to start playing around if you wish!

 This is an Objective-C wrapper for the Sqwiggle API.
 Right now, we only support iOS, but in a short while we'll officially add support for Mac OS X as well.

 Installation